 I’m Danny Iverson.
-I’m the lead pastor of Shalom City Church and I live here in the Grove Park community in West Atlanta with my family.
+I’m a Church-birther and I lead a community development organization called Restore Life here in the Grove Park community in West Atlanta with my family.

 I actually grew up the oldest of nine Iversons in Chiba Japan where my parents have been planting Churches since 1986.
 Growing up looking different than all my friends and navigating being a minority really did two things for me.
 First, it helped shape a deep dependence on Jesus for my identity and it also gave me a heart to share life with others, especially those different than me and those who are often marginalized by society.

 I came back to the states for college in 1997 and got a business degree from James Madison University in Virginia.
-I was super involved in Cru, a great college ministry, but swore I would never do ministry or be a pastor, so after college I started climbing the corporate ladder in the business world.
+I was super involved in Cru, a great college ministry, but swore I would never do ministry or be a pastor, so after college, I started climbing the corporate ladder in the business world.
 It was pretty empty for me, and the pursuit of the American dream started to compromise my love for the Kingdom of God.
-The work load and constant hustle to keep up with my consumeristic urges and addictions led to some spiritual amnesia and I forgot some things that were true about God, myself and this world.
+The workload and constant hustle to keep up with my consumeristic urges and addictions led to some spiritual amnesia and I forgot some things that were true about God and myself.